JPWORLD/monami555.github.io/_posts/2017-02-19-algorithms-revision.md

 Deletion:

-- tricky only for a node that has 2 children; replace with the most left of its subtree
+- tricky only for a node that has 2 children; replace with the one which is the most on th left out of all its left subtrees

 Note that insertions/deletions can create unbalanced trees which are no longer so optimal - that's why data randomness is often desired.
 An example of always balanced trees are the red-black trees.